faithcure/nuke_code_project/README.md

    - Fork the repository, make your changes, and submit a pull request.
 Please ensure your changes are thoroughly tested and well-documented.
    - Share feature ideas, report bugs, or enhance existing functionalities.
    - Improve the documentation or create tutorial content for the IDE.
-   - You can find in this file for the Developer instructions: Developer Diaries.
+   - You can find in this file for the Developer instructions:
+**💡 Developer Guidelines:** Don't forget to read the [Installation Guide](installation.md) for more details.

 Let’s build the future of Python scripting in Nuke together! 🚀